Eye Redness In Sunnyvale, CA

-Our Sunnyvale and Santa Clara, CA, optometrists want you to know that eye redness is a relatively common occurrence that can have several causes.
+Our Sunnyvale , optometrists want you to know that eye redness is a relatively common occurrence that can have several causes.
 Understanding the underlying cause if the first and most important step in making sure you get the right treatment.
 Some causes of red eyes can be relatively harmless, while others can indicate a more serious problem which, without proper treatment, can wind up damaging your eye and your vision.

 What Causes Eye Redness?